 Have you spent time checking circular saw accuracy?
 Did you even know that you should?

-Whether guiding against a rafter square or straightedge or just following a line freehand, your saw needs to be in tune for efficient cutting.
-That means having accurate cutline markers and the shoe set parallel with the blade.
+Whether guiding against a rafter square or straightedge or just following a line freehand, your saw may need adjustment for accurate cutting.
+That means calibrating your cutline markers and ensuring the shoe sits parallel with the blade.

 Checking Circular Saw Accuracy at 90 Degrees

 Circular saws have two cutline marking notches, one for square cuts and another for 45° bevel cuts.
 To check their accuracy, start with the square-cut marker.
-Make sure the blade is set at exactly 90° to the saw shoe (every saw in our shootout has an adjustable set screw for this calibration) and cut into a piece of wood a few inches guiding the saw against a square or straightedge.
+Each saw in our shootout featured an adjustable set screw for this calibration.
+Make sure the saw blade is set at exactly 90° to the shoe and cut into a piece of wood a few inches.
+Guide the saw against a square or straightedge.
 Stop the blade and back the saw out of the cut while keeping it against the edge guide.

 See if the kerf made by the blade lines up with the marker.
-If it’s off, carefully transfer the actual kerf position and width on the saw’s shoe with a permanent marker or, scratch awl.
-Draw on white tape if need be to see the lines better.
+If not, carefully transfer the actual kerf position and width on the saw’s shoe with a permanent marker or, scratch awl.
+You can also draw on white tape to see the lines better.
 It helps if the device you’re guiding the saw against is clamped to the wood for this marking operation.

 If the kerf is in line with one side of the marker but thinner than the notch, mark the missing side below the notch.
 For truly accurate cutting, you want to be able to cut precisely to either side of your mark consistently.